wanyann/wanyann.github.io/content/en/pages/docs/velvet-ui.md

 ![image](/images/velvet-ui/keymap.png)

-By default, the custom behavior `&cap_sen` is assigned to the trackball touch, briefly touching the trackball produces a left mouse button click, and holding your finger down activates the mouse layer.
+By default, the <a href="https://journey.ergohaven.xyz/en-gb/pages/docs/keymap-editor/#custom-behaviors" target="_blank">custom behavior</a> `&cap_sen` is assigned to the trackball touch, briefly touching the trackball produces a left mouse button click, and holding your finger down activates the mouse layer.
 You can view details of the behavior or change it in the *Behaviors* tab.

 ![image](/images/velvet-ui/capsen.png)